firebase/firebase-ios-sdk/ReleaseTooling/README.md

 See `main.swift` and the `LaunchArgs` struct for information on specific launch arguments.

-You can pass in launch arguments with Xcode by clicking "ZipBuilder" beside the Run/Stop buttons, clicking "Edit Scheme" and adding them in the "Arguments Passed On Launch" section.
+You can pass in launch arguments with Xcode by clicking "zip-builder" beside the Run/Stop buttons, clicking "Edit Scheme" and adding them in the "Arguments Passed On Launch" section.

 #### Common Arguments

-These arguments assume you're running the command from the `ZipBuilder` directory.
+These arguments assume you're running the command from the `ReleaseTooling` directory.

 **Required** arguments:
 - `-templateDir $(pwd)/Template`